-Covid-19 coronavirus: What's next for the multi-billion dollar wage subsidy scheme?
+Covid 19 coronavirus: What's next for the multi-billion dollar wage subsidy scheme?

 That first iteration of the policy made up the bulk of the Government's initial $12 billion Covid-19 economic relief package.

-Full-time workers would get $585 a week, while part-time employees would get $350 – the money was paid in a lump sum for a period covering 12 weeks; it's the same for the scheme's extension.
+Fulltime workers would get $585 a week, while part-time employees would get $350 – the money was paid in a lump sum for a period covering 12 weeks; it's the same for the scheme's extension.

 Just over $5 billion was allocated to businesses, which had suffered a 30 per cent Covid-19 related drop in revenue, to pay out to their employees.